The Fundamental theorem of tropical differential algebra over nontrivially valued fields and the radius of convergence of nonarchimedean differential equations: Tropical differential equations

-Central to our treatement will be the notion of differential idempotent semiring.
 Given an idempotent semiring $S$, an additive map $d\co S \to S$ is said to be a \emph{tropical differential} if it satisfies the tropical Leibniz relations: for any two elements $x,y \in S$ the expression

 tropically vanishes.
-Note that we can view the tropical Leibniz relations as the tropicalization of the usual Leibniz relations.
-Furthermore, as $S$ is an idempotent semiring, if $d\co S \to S$ satisfies the usual Leibniz rule, it is a tropical differential.
+Note that we can view the tropical Leibniz relations as the tropicalization of the usual Leibniz rule.
+Furthermore, as $S$ is an idempotent semiring, if an additive map $d\co S \to S$ satisfies the usual Leibniz rule, it satisfies the tropical Leibniz relations.
 In this case we will say that $d$ is a \emph{strict} tropical differential.

-\begin{defin} A \emph{differential (idempotent) semiring} is an idempotent semiring equipped with a tropical differential.
-We will say that a differential semiring is strict if its tropical differential is strict.
-A homomorphism of differential semiring is a homomorphism of semiring commuting with the differentials. \end{defin}
+\begin{defin} A \emph{partial differential idempotent semiring} $(S, \{ d_{S,i}\}_{i \in [m]} \})$ with $m$ commuting differentials is an idempotent semiring $S$ equipped with $m$ pairwise commuting tropical differentials $d_{S,i} \co S \rightarrow S$.
+Analogously as for rings, a homomorphism of differential semiring is a homomorphism of semirings commuting with the differentials.